 Avoid raising your body temperature: There is a potential danger to the developing baby if your body temperature rises above 102 degrees.
 Exercising too strenuously, working outside on hot summer days, getting a high fever, using hot tubs or hot baths have a tendency to raise your body temperature and therefore are to be avoided

 Be prepared for early pregnancy symptoms: Each pregnancy is different and not every pregnancy symptom will happen to every woman.
 But, it’s good to prepare yourself (mentally) ahead of time.
 You might experience nausea and vomiting, overtiredness, food cravings, food aversions, sore breasts, and frequent bathroom trips.
-You might also notice a few body and skin changes, too.
+You might also notice a few bodies and skin changes, too.
 Things like thicker hair, darkened skin, acne breakouts, could be experienced.
 Few people are lucky to get glowing skin and might not get any of those early symptoms in pregnancy.
 Also later in pregnancy, you might get swollen ankles, stretch marks, varicose veins, and few more discomforting symptoms(will talk about it in a different post).
 Pregnancy affects every woman differently, but knowing what might happen can help you in dealing with it more easily.

 For working women, it can get difficult to cope with all those symptoms when you also have other tasks on the pile.
 Try to carry some healthy snacks to binge on, medicines if any recommended by the doctor and try to be relaxed.

 Avoid to just google everything: It’s nearly impossible not to want to look up for every symptom you think you have and also see exactly what stage of development your baby is undergoing.
 Of course! you’ll want to study up on the basics, but try to resist the urge to find out about every little complication that could arise during your pregnancy.
 Its good to be informed but having the right information is equally important.
 You’ll get plenty of pregnancy advice from books, Internet search and from your doctor.
 But, you should also talk to the real pros – the women who’ve been there.
-Get to know new parents in your neighborhood, hook up with moms in your exercise class, or chat online.
+Get to know new parents in your neighbourhood, hook up with moms in your exercise class, or chat online.
 There are so many good pregnancy apps and groups, you could join.
 Parents will be eager to offer tips on everything from curbing morning sickness to shopping for maternity clothes.

 Start shopping for maternity clothes: Maternity shopping can be exciting and also exhausting.
 It’s better to shop for the set of clothes that fit in the first half of your pregnancy and gradually shop for more when you outgrow them in the second half.
 You can be creative and save money by purchasing items that can be mixed, matched, and layered, even with non-maternity sweaters and leggings.
 Shopping maternity collections also can get boring over time so you can look for large sizes of clothes in the section of your choice.
 Loose clothes are anyways more comfortable to wear in pregnancy.
 Also, avoid wearing underwire bras as they can restrict the breast changes.
 Look for bras with thickened flat straps, which can cover your breasts completely and provide good support.
 Avoid wearing high heels and go for cushioned, comfortable shoes.